 The Biology of Your Smile

-BioRejuvenation dentistry is a biology-based approach to dental treatment.
+BioRejuvenation dentistry is a minimally-invasive, biology-based approach to dental treatment.
 Based on extensive scientific research and observation of the human chewing system, BioRejuvenation dentistry is a comprehensive process where:

 - Jaw joints are stable